 Once population analysis using CMR methods is completed, CDFW will have more detailed knowledge of the SNYLF population structure at Mossy Pond.
 These results, in concert with subsequent annual VES, will allow CDFW to estimate how many post-metamorphic SNYLF may be removed from the population annually for future translocation efforts to supplement or reestablish SNYLF populations in Nevada County, per the recommendations of the Mountain Yellow-legged Frog Interagency Technical Team (MYLF ITT) (2018).

-In summer 2020, CDFW plans to begin one such project in Five Lakes Basin.
+In summer 2020, CDFW began removing non-native trout from Five Lakes Basin, which is a location into which CDFW plans to reestablish SNYLF translocated from the greater Mossy Pond area.
 Five Lakes Basin is located approximately 8 km west of Mossy Pond, directly north of the Black Buttes.
 In 2013, the MYLF ITT discussed using the Mossy Pond SNYLF population as a source for translocations to the Five Lakes Basin area.
 The following year, the project was formally proposed in the ABMP for the South Yuba River Management Unit, which highlighted Five Lakes Basin as a priority area for non-native fish removal to help reestablish a SNYLF population on the TNF (CDFW 2014).
 Subsequently, the MYLF ITT finalized the "Interagency Conservation Strategy for Mountain Yellow-legged Frogs in the Sierra Nevada" (Strategy; MYLF ITT 2018), which lists non-native fish removal and translocations in Five Lakes Basin as part of the species conservation action plan (MYLF ITT 2018; Attachment 1, pg.
 30; Attachment 2, pg.
 4).

 In 2018, CDFW staff completed a site assessment of Five Lakes Basin and anticipated that nonnative fish removal would be feasible to complete, given relatively low fish densities, simple habitat structure, small waterbody sizes, and tributaries that normally dry completely by midsummer (CDFW 2019b).
-Those interested in seeing complete details of the Five Lake Basin assessment and VES may consult the memorandum "Native aquatic resource assessment in the Black Buttes area (Grouse Ridge Non-motorized Area, Tahoe National Forest, Nevada County" (CDFW 2019b).
+Those interested in seeing complete details of the Five Lake Basin assessment and VES may consult the memorandum "Native aquatic resource management in the Black Buttes area" (CDFW 2019b).
 Current VES data suggest that very few, if any, SNYLF remain in the greater Five Lakes area.
 For example, CDFW staff observed a single adult in the lower section of Five Lakes Basin in 2018 (CDFW 2019b).
 This was the first SNYLF observation in the Five Lakes area by CDFW staff in a decade.
 Given that the Five Lakes Basin SNYLF population is effectively extirpated, reestablishing a SNYLF population will require translocations from the greater Mossy Pond area.

 In December 2019, U.S. Fish and Wildlife Service (USFWS) awarded CDFW funds for the project through the endangered species recovery grant program (Section 6 of the U.S. Endangered Species Act of 1973; Federal Grant Award #F19AP00750).
-This project will first involve using mechanical methods (gill nets and backpack electrofishing units) to remove non-native trout from Five Lakes Basin.
+This project first involves using mechanical methods (gill nets and backpack electrofishing units) to remove non-native trout from Five Lakes Basin, which CDFW staff began in 2020.
 CDFW anticipates that the fish removal portion of the project will take approximately two to three years, after which CDFW staff will hike SNYLF into Five Lakes Basin, using well established protocols (MYLF ITT 2018, Attachment 3).